• Disease Overview

 Signs & Symptoms

-Initially people with Acanthocheilonemiasis may have no symptoms.
-Symptoms occur more frequently in people who visit the areas where this parasite is common (endemic), than in people who are native to that area.
-One common laboratory finding, in people who have recently returned from infected areas, is abnormally high levels of specialized white blood cells (eosinophilia).
-Generally there are no symptoms associated with the laboratory finding.
+Initially people with Mansonellosis caused by Mansonella perstans may have no symptoms.
+Symptoms occur more frequently in people who visit the areas where this parasite is common (endemic) than in people who are native to that area.
+One common laboratory finding in people who have recently returned from infected areas is abnormally elevated levels of eosinophils in the blood (eosinophilia), a type of white blood cell that is usually increased in parasitic infections and allergies.1,2

-When symptoms appear they may include itchy skin (pruritis), abdominal pain, chest pain, muscle pains (myalgias), and/or areas of swelling under the skin (subcutaneous).
-Examination by a physician may reveal an abnormally enlarged liver and spleen (hepatosplenomegaly), and abnormally high levels of granular white blood cells (eosinophilia).
 The adult worm (nematode) may lodge in the tissues of the abdomen and chest causing inflammation and immune reactions.
-This may result in inflammation of the lining of the lungs (pleuritis) and/or the membranes that surround the heart (pericarditis).
+This may result in inflammation of the lining of the lungs (pleuritis) and/or the membranes that surround the heart (pericarditis).1,2,3

 • < Previous section